futureoceanslab/FOL_Studygroup/Sessions/Good Practices/Good_Practices.md

 ######-----------------------------------------------------------------#####

-# NEVER use "=" for setting a variable, instead ise "<-"
+# NEVER use "=" for setting a variable, instead use "<-"
 Pi_Value <- pi

 # Forget the `setwd()` ####

-# Get used to projects and folders, keep everything consistant and you'll have an easier coding life
+# Get used to projects and folders, keep everything consistent and you'll have an easier coding life
 # If collaborating use the "here" package

-# Keep a consistancy in your varibale naiming
+# Keep a consistency in your variable naming

 Pi_Sqr <- pi^2
 Cars_Data <- cars